-SECTION E. SEVERABILITY
+SECTION G. SEVERABILITY

-If any section, clause, sentence, or phrase of this Order is held to be invalid or unconstitutional by any court of competent jurisdiction, then said holding shall in no way affect the validity of the remaining portions of this Order.
+If any section, clause, sentence, or phrase of this ORDER is held to be invalid or unconstitutional by any court of competent jurisdiction, then said holding shall in no way affect the validity of the remaining portions of this ORDER.

-SECTION F. PENALTIES FOR NON COMPLIANCE
+SECTION H. ENFORCEMENT PENALTIES FOR NON COMPLIANCE

 No structure or land shall hereafter be constructed, located, extended, converted, or altered without full compliance with the terms of this court order and other applicable regulations.
 Violation of the provisions of this court order by failure to comply with any of its requirements (including violations of conditions and safeguards established in connection with conditions) shall constitute a misdemeanor.
 Any person who violates this court order or fails to comply with any of its requirements shall upon conviction thereof be fined not more than \$500.00 for each violation, and in addition shall pay all costs and expenses involved in the case.
-Nothing herein contained shall prevent Cooke County Commissioners' Court from taking such other lawful action as is necessary to prevent or remedy any violation.
+Nothing herein contained shall prevent Hardin County, Texas from taking such other lawful action as is necessary to prevent or remedy any violation.
+The Commissioners' Court may file suit for injunctive relief or civil penalties or both for any violation or threatened violation of this court order.